Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/01-best-dog-breeds-apartment-living.md

 - **Be a considerate neighbor**: Address barking early and keep noise to a minimum
 - **Use vertical space**: Cat trees and elevated beds can give small dogs more territory
 ## Final thoughts
 The best apartment dog is one that matches your lifestyle and energy level.
 While these breeds are well-suited to apartment living, every dog is an individual.
-Consider adoption—many mixed breeds in shelters make wonderful apartment companions!
+Consider adoptionmany mixed breeds in shelters make wonderful apartment companions!
 Ready to welcome an apartment-friendly pup into your home?
 Check out our [dog care essentials on Amazon](https://www.amazon.com/s?k=dog+care+essentials) to get started.